bane-stealthium/gpubreach/README.md

    bash run_regenerate_a1.sh
    ```

    It will iteratively hammer and check whether bit-flip re-appeared.
-Unfortunately, when exactly it will re-appear is not know (may be a few minutes or hours).
-You may choose to wait a few hours or a day before restarting the process.
-For the CPU-GPU exploit, you may also go for the [Alternative Step 3](#alternative-step-3-exploit-without-gpubreach), given we already demonstrated arbitrary RW.
+Unfortunately, when exactly it will re-appear is a bit variable (sometimes takes a few minutes).
+You may choose to wait a few hours before restarting the process.
+For the CPU-GPU exploit, you may also go to the [Alternative Step 1](#alternative-step-1-exploit-with-simulated-bit-flips), given we already demonstrated arbitrary RW.